gazliddon/personalblog/contents/misc/2013-05-19-up-on-github.md

 tags: running
 template: article.jade
 ---
-And it can be found [here: https://github.com/gazliddon/personalblog ](https://github.com/gazliddon/personalblog )
+And it can be found [here](https://github.com/gazliddon/personalblog )